 Connecticut state income tax rates

 Connecticut has a progressive tax rate with seven income tax brackets.
-Here are the tax rates and corresponding tax bracket thresholds:
+Here are the tax rates and corresponding tax bracket thresholds for 2019:

 |Tax rate||Single or married filing separately||Head of household||Married filing jointly or qualifying widow(er)|

 |6.99%||$501,000 or more||$800,001 or more||More than $1 million|

 Connecticut state tax credits and subtractions

 Connecticut allows residents to take personal exemptions, and the amount is based on their income and filing status.
 For 2019, the maximum exemption amount is $24,000.
 The exemptions phase out as income levels rise.

 Subtractions work much like deductions — they reduce income and, therefore, can help lower your tax burden.
 Connecticut offers a few for 2019, including:

 - Organ donation expenses: If you made a living organ donation (such as bone marrow or a kidney), you may be able to subtract up to $10,000 in related expenses, including lost wages, travel and housing, and medical costs.